IVDC-Club-IIT-Indore/IITISoC-25-IVR04/README.md

 ### 1. `batterypack_coolingplate.slx`

 This is the main Simulink model we used to simulate the cooling plate-based BTMS.
-The battery pack used in this model was imported from a `.mat` file that we had created using the Simscape Battery Builder.
+The battery pack used in this model was imported from a `myBatteryPack.slx` file that we had created using the Simscape Battery Builder.
 The battery was connected to a thermal system with a cooling plate, thermal reservoir, and ON/OFF switching logic based on temperature.
-This file shows how the basic BTMS system works using logic blocks and thermal components.
+This file shows how the basic BTMS system works using logic blocks and thermal components.you have to first load 'myBatteryPack.mat' before using model.

 ### 2. `batteriesUR_Pack.slx`